Trusted WordPress tutorials, when you need them most.

 Simply go to Site Tools » Security » SSL Manager from your SiteGround dashboard.

-Under the ‘Install New SSL’ section, you will need to select the domain name where you want to use the free SSL and then choose ‘Let’s Encrypt’ from the dropdown menu.
+Under the ‘Install New SSL’ section, select the domain name where you want to use the free SSL and then choose ‘Let’s Encrypt’ from the dropdown menu.

 Install free Let's Encrypt SSL in SiteGround